 A Sole Proprietorship is the simplest structure for operating a business owned by one person (or a married couple).
 By default, states will consider a single-owner business to be a Sole Proprietorship unless the owner (the sole proprietor) files business registration paperwork to form an Limited Liability Company (LLC) or a Corporation.

 Many freelancers, consultants, and other professional service providers work as Sole Proprietorships.
 This business structure is also attractive to entrepreneurs in other industries, too (retail, landscaping, cleaning, and more).
 It’s common for entrepreneurs to start as Sole Proprietorships and then register their companies as formal business entities when they begin to grow or expand their businesses.

-How do Income Taxes and Legal Liability Work in a Sole Proprietorship?
+How do Income Taxes and Legal Liability Work?

 A Sole Proprietorship is considered the same legal and tax-paying entity as its owner.
 The owner is personally liable for the legal and financial debts of the business.
 So, if a Sole Proprietorship doesn’t pay its bills or gets sued by a customer or vendor, the owner’s personal assets (home, car, checking and savings accounts, etc.) might be seized to settle those debts.

-Sole Proprietorships are “pass-through” entities for income tax purposes.
+Sole Proprietorships are “pass-through entities” for income tax purposes.
 Business profits and losses flow through to the owner’s personal tax returns.
-Also, all of a Sole Proprietorship’s profits are subject to self-employment taxes (Medicare and Social Security); that’s because the owner doesn’t receive a paycheck from which those taxes are deducted.
+Also, all of its profits are subject to self-employment taxes (Medicare and Social Security); that’s because the owner doesn’t receive a paycheck from which those taxes are deducted.
 Generally, they must make quarterly estimated tax payments to the IRS, state, and local tax authorities throughout the year.